dargueta/libmetaldata/README.rst

 Data Structures for Low-Level Software
 ======================================

-If you need linked lists, maps, and basic I/O that works on bare metal (*no* operating system), then this library is for you.
+If you need linked lists, maps, and basic I/O abstractions that work on bare metal (i.e. *no* operating system), then this library is for you.

 I've found that for `MetalC <https://github.com/dargueta/metalc>`_ and a couple other things I'm doing, I'm reusing a lot of the same code.
 I decided to extract